jeromejaglale/home-data-backup/README.md

 # Home Data Backup

 ## What is it?
-Shell scripts + crontab to backup my mac user data (Appplication, home folder, `/Library`, and a SSD) to an external hard drive, every night.
+Shell scripts + crontab to backup my mac user data (Applications, home folder, `/Library`, and an external SSD) to an external hard drive, every night.

 ## Quick install